 In order to reduce contact and therefore the risk of transmission to children and staff both staff and children will be allocated set “bubbles.
 Individual members of each bubble will be able to socialise amongst themselves, but bubbles will not be permitted to mix with other bubbles in the nursery and this applies for the staff of each bubble as well.

-• In Crouch Hill, Bunnies’ class will be one bubble and Penguins’ class be one bubble.
+Bunnies’ class will be one bubble, Penguins’ class will be one bubble and Lions’ & Giraffes’ class will be one bubble.

 - Drop off and pick up time